-U.S. judge strikes down Trump plan to slash food stamps for 700,000 unemployed Americans
+Federal judge strikes down Trump plan to slash food stamps for 700,000 unemployed Americans

 The new rule would have tightened the criteria for states applying for such waivers, making 6 percent the minimum unemployment rate for a county to receive a waiver.

-In announcing the change last year, U.S. Agriculture Secretary Sonny Perdue said, “This is about restoring the original intent of food stamps … moving more able-bodied Americans to self sufficiency.”
+In announcing the change last year, U.S. Agriculture Secretary Sonny Perdue said it was “about restoring the original intent of food stamps . . . moving more able-bodied Americans to self-sufficiency.”

 Perdue cited the economic expansion as a basis for tightening states’ waivers.
 He said the number of Americans receiving benefits under SNAP has grown from 17 million to more than 36 million since 2000, although the unemployment rate was lower at the time.